Purge0827/RizkyOnesGT/README.md

 hello everyone welcome to my repositories. my name is Rizky, i live in Indonesia - Batam. my discord : RizkyOnes#5818
 ---
-## ✅ by learning and training we can do it ✅